Gun (video game): Awards

-Controversy
+Boycott by Indigenous American groups

 The Association for American Indian Development declared a boycott of the game, claiming that it contains "derogatory, harmful, and inaccurate depictions of American Indians".
 Featured on the Association's boycott-specific website was a petition demanding that Activision clean up various aspects of the game before re-releasing it to retailers; the group called for a worldwide recall of the game if the revision was not completed.
 The site suggested that a game in which players were required to kill members of specific ethnic groups, like African Americans, Irish, Mexicans, or Jews would never be tolerated, "but apparently, killing Indians is still fair game".
 The site also mentioned events and revelations that take place later in the game's story, but assert that they do not address the problematic portions from earlier sections of the game.

 On the now-defunct GamerGod.com website, contributor, Beth Dillon, concluded on January 31, 2006, that:

 Even though the historical period portrayed in Gun was fraught with racism, Activision's decision to publish a racially stereotyped video game represents a serious misstep in social responsibility.
 Like Custer's Revenge, Gun provokes wonder.
 In this case, the industry has unfortunately bought into the popular misconception that games are frivolous because they are made for fun.

 The game's publisher issued this brief statement: